skilld-labs/rng_date_scheduler/README.md

  3. Edit the Event Type associated with your event entity type
  4. Go to 'Date scheduler' tab.
  5. Configure the form.
+ 6. Ensure you check the 'Enabled' checkbox adjacent to your date fields.

 # Debugging